 These distinctions between east and west are not finite and each individual region has its own unique culinary traditions.
 Almost any Georgian dish can be enjoyed throughout Georgia.
 The mainstay of Georgian cuisine is the quality of ingredients, seasonings and produce used for cooking.

-Georgian Cuisine - Meat
+Georgian Meat Dishes

 A primary feature of Georgian cuisine is the presence of all types of meats – poultry, beef, mutton, and pork.
 Caucasian people have strong culinary ties to recipes for meat.
 Such dishes as shish kebab, satsivi, chickens tabaka, chikhirtma and chakhokhbili are found throughout the Caucasus and Western Asia.
-Georgians have developed their own versions of these dishes.
+Georgians have developed their own versions of these meat dishes.